-In 2020/21, several income streams were significantly affected by public health restrictions causing a drop in activity, particularly in community fundraising and retail.
+In 2020/21, several income streams were significantly affected by public health restrictions fundraising and retail.

 Key support was needed from a financial package from the government to cover losses in income, also, additional funding for our adapted services to aid the NHS, and the commitment of determined supporters were vital in raising funds for the year.
 Here are just a few of the inspiring examples of fundraising which helped St Nic's: